jedavidson/comp6771-notes/README.md

 ### Inclusion compilation model

-Templated functions/classes *must* be defined in header files, because template definitions have to be known at compile-time.
+Templated functions/classes *must* be defined in header files, because template definitions have to be known at compile time.
 This is in contrast to the usual link-time instantiation we use when writing non-polymorphic code that can separate the interface and implementation freely.

 This can cause problems though, since it technically exposes implementation details in the interface, but also because it might make compilation a bit slower.